ministryofjustice/security-guidance/docs/domain-names-policy.md

 ## Enforcement

--   `POLDOM021:` MoJ domains discovered that do not abide by the statements set out in this policy **SHALL** be treated as suspicious, reported to NCSC, and blocked automatically.
+-   `POLDOM021:` MoJ domains discovered that do not abide by the statements set out in this policy **SHOULD** be treated as suspicious, reported to NCSC, and blocked automatically.

 -   This policy is enforced by lower-level policies, standards, procedures and guidance.